 Chicken and Eggplant Stir-Fry contains ground chicken and cubed eggplant along with lots of spices to make it especially delicious.
-This recipe is a clone of a menu item PF Changs no longer offers. (sniff, sniff) Serve over rice.
+This recipe is a clone of a menu item PF Changs no longer offers. (sniff, sniff)

 What do your favorite lipstick colors and favorite restaurant dishes have in common?

 They can disappear without notice or explanation.
 Right?
 So frustrating!

 That’s what happened to this Chicken and Eggplant Stir-Fry at a PF Changs restaurant close to our house.
 Gone from the menu!
 No warning or notice.
 Nobody even asked our opinion.